omoba/imtihaan/firebase-setup.md

 ## Step 4: Update HTML File

-Replace the firebaseConfig in `multiplayer-quiz.html` with your config:
+Replace the firebaseConfig in your HTML files with your config:

 ```javascript
 const firebaseConfig = {